 - Penal Code 311 PC – child pornography as a felony crime.

 Readers should note that tier three registration also applies to defendants sentenced to life in prison, deemed a Penal Code 667.71 habitual sex offender, and those whose Static-99 scores place them at above-average risk for being a danger to society.

-Finally, it should also be noted, this list above doesn't include all the sex offenses that might require you to register as a sex offender under California Penal Code 290 PC; instead, they are a list of the most common charges.
+Finally, it should also be noted that this list above doesn't include all the sex offenses that might require you to register as a sex offender under California Penal Code 290 PC; instead, they are a list of the most common charges.

 Primary Factors Considered for Sex Registration

 So, these are the things that are of enormous concern to those individuals who are charged with sex crimes, and what determines whether you have to register as a sex offender is:

 - the type of sex charge, and

 - whether the prosecutor and judge perceive that you are a danger to commit further sex crimes, either against adults or against children.

-Put simply, the more likely you might commit a sex crime against a child would be a scenario where they're going to want you to register as a sex offender.
+Put simply, the more likely you might commit a sex crime against a child would be a scenario where they want you to register as a sex offender.

 If you've committed an offense, what I would call a borderline offense -- in other words, it's questionable whether or not you should have to register as a sex offender.

 Now, it's very questionable whether you should have to plead for a sex-related offense.
 Then you're in a position where you could potentially avoid registering as a sex offender.

 Pleading Guilty to Certain Sex Crimes

 Probably the biggest thing that is difficult to grasp who is charged with sex crime offenses and who is thinking about whether or not they will register as a California sex offender is that it's the charge that determines whether or not you have to register as a sex offender.